StealthTensor/NeuroFlow/README.md

-# 🧠 NeuroFlow: Your Friendly Neighborhood Behavior Monitor
+#  NeuroFlow: Your Friendly Neighborhood Behavior Monitor

-Welcome to NeuroFlow!
-This project was born during a 2025 Mental Health Hackathon where we were fueled by coffee, ambition, and a mission to tackle a tough problem: *How can we monitor for signs of mental health decline without sacrificing personal privacy?*

 ## The Problem